Ireland Certificate of Good Standing

-According to the documents on the file of the company in the custody of the Registrar of Companies, the company has been in continuous and unbroken existence since the date of its incorporation.
+The Registrar of Companies can issue a Certificate of Good Standing which states according to the documents on the file at the Companies Registration Office, the company has been in continuous and unbroken existence since the date of its incorporation.

 - The company is not in liquidation or subject to an administration order